josbeir/cakephp-uid/README.md

 A CakePHP plugin providing a collection of UID field types for your applications.

+You can follow ongoing discussion about native UID support on the official CakePHP issue tracker [here](https://github.com/cakephp/cakephp/issues/18807).
+This plugin provides a solution until more convenient support is available in CakePHP core.

 ## Features

+- **UUIDv4** field type
 - **UUIDv6** field type
 - **UUIDv7** field type
 - **ULID** field type